 There is, however, another aspect to our fear.
 It can become negative, compulsive and life debilitating.

-Whether is fear of death, fear of being hurt, fear of being abandoned, fear of losing someone dear, fear of losing a job and financial security, fear of not performing well enough, fear before exams and interviews, fear of accidents, and so on, when our inner feelings become too profound, it can impact on our day to day living.
+Whether is fear of death, fear of being hurt, fear of being abandoned, fear of losing someone dear, fear of losing a job and financial security, fear of not performing well enough, fear before exams and interviews, fear of accidents, and so on, when our inner feelings become too profound, they can impact on our day to day living.

-Some of us manage our fears and keep them under control, but others learn to function in worrying patterns and when they reach high levels, we call it anxiety.
+Some of us manage our fears and keep them under control, but others learn to function in worrying patterns and when they reach high levels we call it anxiety.

 You might have fear of speaking in public, fear of spiders, fear of snakes, fear of blood, fear of closed spaces, fear of open spaces, fear of flying, fear of illness, etc., and they can also make your life difficult.
 Sometimes we manage those fears, but other times they become hard to cope with.
 We call them phobias.